mlan/docker-kopano/README.md

 ### `MIGRATE_CONFIG=2` Make sure WebApp plugins have  configuration files in place

-The WebApp plugins S/MIME and MDM has recently been add to the `mlan/kopano` image.
+The WebApp plugins S/MIME and MDM has recently been added to the `mlan/kopano` image.
 Old deployments might not have the related configuration files in place, preventing these plugins from running.
-This fix places default copies of configuration files in the configuration directory should they are missing.
+This fix places default copies of configuration files in the configuration directory should they be missing.

 # Knowledge base